 Living with chronic illness, it can be very difficult to get out of bed, let alone get to class.
 While I am able to push myself to get to a majority of my classes, sometimes I just want to be able to do school work without having to move too much.
 Because of this, I have chosen to incorporate virtual classes into my college schedule, and it has helped me a lot in managing my time and improving my grades.
 Here are some of the reasons I appreciate virtual classes, and my tips for success.
-As of spring 2017, I have taken 13 virtual classes in four semesters of college.
+As of Fall 2019, I have taken over 24 virtual classes.

 Get ahead easily

-Many of my professors post several weeks of class work in advance, so if I am feeling well, I will complete the assignments early, in case I wind up feeling not-so-well later on.
+Many of my professors post several weeks of class work in advance.
+If I am feeling well, I will complete the assignments early, in case I wind up feeling not-so-well later on.
 Professors also seem to be more flexible about students turning in late work if an emergency comes up- I was able to easily get extensions on assignments when needed.
-Read more about creating a disability services file here.

 Take classes from anywhere

 The only reason I got credits my first semester was because of virtual classes.
-I had two separate medical emergencies happen in the span of November 2015 and spent over six weeks at home (several hours from school) recovering.
+I had two separate medical emergencies happen in a month and spent over six weeks at home recovering.
 Basically, I disappeared right after midterms and only came back to school because I had to take a final exam.
 While I was recovering at home, I was able to continue with my virtual classes and stay on track, and I didn’t even tell my virtual teachers how sick I was until after the class had ended.
 With the flexibility to take classes anywhere, I was able to do very well that semester.
-Read more about dealing with medical emergencies in college here.

 Use your own assistive technologies